cosmos/cosmos-sdk/CONTRIBUTING.md

     * Add `sonar-projects.properties` (see math [sonar-projects.properties](./math/sonar-projects.properties) for example)
     * Add a GitHub Workflow entry for running the scans (see [test.yml](.github/workflows/test.yml))
     * Ask the team to add the project to SonarCloud
+* (optional) When the migrated package was a SDK module, migrate the protos to the new packages.
+    * For how to do it, refer to [this PR](https://github.com/cosmos/cosmos-sdk/pull/XXXX).
 * (optional) Configure a `cosmossdk.io` vanity url by submitting a PR to [cosmos/vanity](https://github.com/cosmos/vanity).

 ## Protobuf